Sniffing out the smell of Covid-19

 On 15 May, The Guardian reported that the UK Government is providing £500,000 for the sniffer dog trials.
 The dogs will be trained to sniff out symptoms of Covid-19 in humans before they have symptoms.

-“One of the first things we need to do is to demonstrate that Covid has distinctive smell.
+“One of the first things we need to do is to demonstrate that Covid has a distinctive smell.
 If it does, I am really confident that the dogs would be able to detect it and would be able to learn that smell.”

-Four to six weeks training
+Four to six weeks of training

 The first step of the study is to determine whether or not Covid-19 has a distinct smell.
-The next step would be to transfer the smell and start training the dogs in the same way dogs can be trained to sniff out other diseases.
+The next step would be to transfer the smell and start training the dogs in the same way they can be trained to sniff out other diseases.

 LSHTM is working with Medical Detection Dogs in Milton Keynes.
 This NGO has extensive experience in training dogs to detect diseases such as Parkinson’s, cancer and low blood pressure.
+In the case of Covid-19, Professor Logan estimates that it would take between four and six weeks of training before a dog can graduate as a qualified Covid-19 sniffer.

 Could help diagnostics in low-income countries

 Using dogs to detect Covid-19 creates new possibilities to help combat the pandemic.
 Professor Logan points to airports and other points of entry as places where sniffer dogs could have a big impact.
-In the same way airports use dogs to sniff out explosives, drugs or food, trained dogs could work in airports to identify asymptomatic travellers with Covid-19.
+In the same way that airports use dogs to sniff out explosives, drugs or food, trained dogs could work in airports to identify asymptomatic travellers with Covid-19.

 In the longer term, Professor Logan sees the potential for sniffer dogs to help developing countries effectively diagnose Covid-19.